zhangao0086/DKCamera/README.md

 ## Soon to do

-* Simply to take a picture!
-* It can hide the camera.
-* Simple photo browser.
+* Handles UI for camera orientation
+* Overlay views.

 ---
 Any pull requests to be welcome!!!